turingschool/career-development-curriculum-site/module_four/index.md

 Check the cohort calendar for Weekly office hours and PD focus times with suggested action items

-### Deliverables & Due Dates
+###Deliverables & Due Dates
+By the end of Mod 4, you should have the completed:

-**Deliverable #1:** Complete this [exit ticket](https://forms.gle/v9vb4doeBpE3WNHZ8) from the Negotiations async session by **EOD Friday of Week 1.**
+1. Complete this [exit ticket](https://forms.gle/v9vb4doeBpE3WNHZ8) from the Negotiations async session by **EOD Friday of Week 1.**
+   * After reviewing the negotiation lesson, we would love to know of any questions that you have about the process.
+We will address as many of the          questions as we can.
+You can submit questions via the exit survey.
+We asked that this be done by **Tuesday of week one**, before the live                negotiation session.

-**Deliverable #2:** Complete Terminal portfolio.
+2. Complete Terminal portfolio

-To complete this deliverable:

-  * Follow [these directions](/resources/terminal_directions) to update and submit your portfolio.
+   * To complete this deliverable, follow [these directions](/resources/terminal_directions) to update and submit your portfolio.
-  * Add at least 2 projects and use [these guidelines](https://docs.google.com/document/d/1zKePxhD-xQdLRPeLI21E71ET_U88ZZ-SKTQjRVzs8tM/edit?usp=sharing) to help you create the descriptions
+   * Add at least 2 projects and use [these guidelines](https://docs.google.com/document/d/1zKePxhD-xQdLRPeLI21E71ET_U88ZZ-SKTQjRVzs8tM/edit?       usp=sharing) to help you create the descriptions
   * Upload your polished and targeted resume
   * Include the link to your LinkedIn that is updated and optimized for job search

   * **Due date #1: Friday of Week 4.** Make sure to "request review" by this date.

- Your Career Specialists will review all portfolios and send follow-up on anything to be completed before it can be published.
+  * Career Specialists will review all portfolios and send follow-up on anything to be completed before it can be published.
 Note: you must select           "request review" on your Terminal portfolio and then a member of the Career Dev team will review it and publish it; it isn't fully complete until we     publish it. **Note:** if you do not wish to publish your Terminal portfolio, please reach out to your Career Specialist to discuss other options.

   * **Final due date: EOD Friday of Week 5.** All updates to the portfolio must be made by this time to fulfill this deliverable

-**Deliverable #3:** Complete this [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the **EOD Friday of Week 5.**
+ 3. Complete the [self-evaluation survey](https://airtable.com/shrsS9pDedt4Jvnkd) by the **EOD Friday of Week 5.**

 ### Weekly Discussion Guidelines & Prompts